Signs of labor: Know what to expect

 If you arrive at the hospital in false labor, don't feel embarrassed or frustrated.
 Think of it as a practice run.
 The real thing is likely on its way.

 See more In-depth

 - Labor and birth.
-The National Women's Health Information Center. http://www.womenshealth.gov/pregnancy/childbirth-beyond/labor-birth.cfm.
-Accessed March 19, 2013.
+The National Women's Health Information Center. http://www.womenshealth.gov/pregnancy/childbirth-beyond/labor-birth.html.
+Accessed June 13, 2016.

-- Gabbe SG, et al. Obstetrics: Normal and Problem Pregnancies.
+- Gabbe SG, et al. Normal labor and delivery.
+In: Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/208746819-4/0/1528/0.html.
-Accessed March 19, 2013.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed June 13, 2016.

 - Frequently asked questions.
 Labor, delivery, and postpartum care FAQ004.
 How to tell when labor begins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq004.pdf?dmc=1&ts=20130319T1126253346.
-Accessed March 19, 2013.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/How-to-Tell-When-Labor-Begins.
+Accessed June 13, 2016.

 - Herbst A, et al. Time between membrane rupture and delivery and septicemia in term neonates.
 Obstetrics & Gynecology.
 2007;110:612.

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth Month to Month.
-5th ed.
-Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:13.
+Labor and delivery.
+In: Your Pregnancy and Childbirth Month to Month.
+6th ed.
+Washington, D.C.: American College of Obstetricians and Gynecologists; 2015.